pdfclown/pdfclown-common/docs/CONTRIBUTING.md

    > ./mvnw spotless:apply
    > ```

-4. **write tests** — *the tests ensure that each method, class, etc. does what it is expected to do according to its specification*.
+5. **write tests** — *the tests ensure that each method, class, etc. does what it is expected to do according to its specification*.
 This is critically important when other changes are made to ensure that existing code is not broken (no regression).
 Just as important, whenever someone is new to a section of code, they should be able to read the tests to get a thorough understanding of what it does and why.

    - if you are **fixing a bug**, you should add tests to ensure that your code has actually fixed the bug, to specify/describe what the code is doing, and to ensure the bug doesn't happen again (you may need to change existing tests if they were inaccurate)
    - if you are **adding a feature**, you should add tests to specify/describe what the code is doing, and to ensure future changes won't alter its behavior

-5. **update the documentation** — the documentation has to be updated for users to know that things have been changed
+6. **update the documentation** — the documentation has to be updated for users to know that things have been changed
-6. **execute a full build** — run a full installation before submitting your pull request, to ensure your changes build successfully:
+7. **execute a full build** — run a full installation before submitting your pull request, to ensure your changes build successfully:
    ```shell
    ./mvnw install -Pfull
    ```
-7. **submit your pull request** — the title of your pull request MUST follow the corresponding [project convention](https://github.com/pdfclown/pdfclown-common/blob/main/docs/maintenance.md#pull-requests)
+8. **submit your pull request** — see ["Creating a pull request from a fork"](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)
+   - the title of your pull request MUST follow the corresponding [convention](https://github.com/pdfclown/pdfclown-common/blob/main/docs/common/maintenance.md#pull-requests)

 > [!IMPORTANT]
 > Before embarking on any significant pull request (e.g., implementing features, refactoring code, etc.), *please ask first* submitting a feature request with your proposal (otherwise you risk spending a lot of time working on something that the project’s developers might not want to merge into the project...).